 This implies that any superset of Ed, Er also qualifies as domain and range respectively.
 So, all properties have a trivial domain and range, which is the set of all instances of our domain of discourse.

 Apparently, this is not the purpose of the conceptual model.
 Rather, by specifying a domain and range for a property, we aim at guiding users to understand the precise meaning of the property and preventing them from misinterpretation and abuse for another meaning, which may be quite well be a reasonable interpretation of the property label, but not, what was intended by the model.

+Let me first check whether I understand your point: you are arguing that there is a big difference between the two statements:

+“the domain of Borrowing is Person”

+(xy)[Borrowing(x,y) Person(x)]

+In your view, (a) illustrates the meaning of Borrowing by saying that every Person is a potential borrower, whereas (b) simply says that whoever borrows something is a person.
+By translating (a) with (b), we miss the intension of the domain of a Borrowing, which is to denote the class of potential borrowers.
+And the same for range.

+Am I right?

 For instance, a label “consists of” may be taken to describe the materials a physical object consists of, or for the component parts of an object.
 As another case, a label “forms part of” may be applied to the pages of a book and the text on those pages.
 Obviously, such uncontrolled use, even though it may not cause problems to the human reader, will prevent us from automated information processing and hinder correct query answering and information integration.